 If a video plays jerkily then use Transcribe!'s "Export Video" command to copy it, then load the copy.
 This works because Transcribe! itself functions as a video conversion program - regardless of the original format of the video, Video Export will always save in a format which I hope is portable and will play smoothly in Transcribe! (mp4 with H264 video and aac audio, with frequent iframes, and a bitrate similar to the original).

 On Windows and Mac, Transcribe!
-8.5 and earlier uses QuickTime for video display, which means that on Windows you must install QuickTime if you haven't already - it's a free download from Apple.
+8.5 and earlier uses QuickTime for video display, which means that on Windows you must install QuickTime if you haven't already - it's a free download from Apple, click here for information about installing QuickTime on Windows.
 If you are having trouble using a video with Transcribe! then the first reality check is to see if it plays ok in QuickTime Player.
 If it does then Transcribe! should be able to play it too, and if not, then not.
 It is possible to install plugins for QuickTime to enable it to play additional formats.

 If Transcribe! cannot read some particular video then there are two options.
 The preferred option is to install a plugin for QuickTime to enable it to play the format in question, if there is one available - you can search for QuickTime plugins on the web.
 The second choice is to use other software to convert the video to a format which QuickTime can handle.
 Converting the format is also useful if the video plays, but jerkily.
 Transcribe! needs to control the playback speed very precisely in order to synchronise the video with the audio at any speed you choose, and some video formats work better than others for this purpose.